LGBTQ representation in hip-hop: Commercialization

-Another criticism arises from the perceived commercialization of LGBTQ representation by hip-hop artists.
-Nicki Minaj and her approach often presents queerness in her music videos and lyrics.
-This approach has been analyzed by critics of Nicki as "strategic queerness".

 Andre Benjamin, primarily known as André 3000 in hip-hop duo OutKast, has also been noted to wear clothing considered "androgynous" or "gender-bending" while performing as he would be seen in bright, colorful pieces traditionally seen worn by women.
 His presence in the traditionally masculine genre was seen as one of the few exceptions within the culture, but not without speculations circulating around the music industry about whether or not he was actually straight.
 In 2008, Andre was quoted at the debut of his men's wear fashion line addressing the opinions of his clothing choices told by Observer: People feel like, just because you like to dress well ... that don't mean you're gay!
 I don't know where that came from!While Andre 3000 has shown his growth of support to the LGBTQ community over the years, his presence in the hip-hop community has served as a reminder that queerness is used as an aesthetic while queer-identifying people in the hip-hop community are degraded or forced to stay behind-the-scenes.